 Dr Emma Allott, a native of Dublin, has been awarded the inaugural Professor John Fitzpatrick fellowship.
 Based in the University of North Carolina at Chapeil Hill, Dr Allott's €200,000 3-year research grant will fund research to further our understanding and treatment of prostate cancer.
 Her research began in 2016 and focusses specifically on the role of cholesterol and fat metabolism in advanced prostate cancer.

 The Professor John Fitzpatrick fellowship, the first research initiative to be announced under the Boston-Ireland prostate cancer collaboration was announced during the Inaugural John Fitzpatrick Irish Prostate Cancer Conference which took place in the Aviva Stadium in Dublin on 23 and 24 April 2015.
 The fellowship is named in memory of Professor John Fitzpatrick, the former Head of Research at the Irish Cancer Society marking his significant international contribution to prostate cancer research.

-Prostate cancer represents a growing health challenge in both countries, affecting nearly one in six men in their lifetime.
+Prostate cancer represents a growing health challenge in both Ireland and the US, affecting nearly one in six men in their lifetime.